 If you have concerns about the standard of care your relative received in hospital, you could contact the Care Quality Commission (CQC).
 The CQC check that hospitals meet national standards.
 It also checks that professionals are using the Mental Health Act properly.

 You can share your experiences about hospital services on the Care Quality Commission website.
-The CQC will not look into individual complaints.
-The CQC details are in the Useful Contacts section.
+The CQC will not investigate individual complaints.
+The CQC details are in the Useful Contacts section below.

 Contacting a local Member of Parliament